What is Contraception?

 - Barrier contraceptives: Barrier contraceptives are available for both men and woman.
 They act as a literal barrier between sperm and uterus, preventing pregnancy from occurring.
 Types of barrier birth control include condoms, sponges, cervical caps, diaphragms and more.

 - Intrauterine devices (IUDs): This type of birth control is inserted directly into the uterus.
 IUDs may be made out of copper or levonorgestrel.
 IUDs are a very long-lasting form of birth control, but are also reversible.

 - Sterilization: Sterilization is a surgical birth control option.
 It is available for both men (vasectomy) and women (tubal ligation).
 Sterilization is considered to be the most permanent form of contraception, though it may be reversed in very rare cases as well.

 What Form of Contraception is Right for Me?

 There is no one “correct” method of birth control, as each type features distinct advantages and disadvantages.
 Some prefer the long-term protection of an IUD or sterilization, while others opt for convenience with hormonal or barrier methods.

 There are so many different varieties of birth control that it’s important to discuss them with a physician or healthcare professional.
-Only then can you determine which type of contraception best suits your level of sexual activity and person needs.
+Only then can you determine which type of contraception best suits your level of sexual activity and personal needs.